 The most important thing you can do to prevent hypertension is to eat a healthy diet, maintain a healthy weight, exercise regularly and avoid smoking.

-Hypertension is usually treated with a combination of diet, exercise, and medications.
+Hypertension treatment in Delhi is usually done with a combination of diet, exercise, and medications.
 Changes in diet may include eating vegetables, fruits, and whole grains and reducing the consumption of salt, alcohol and red meat.
 Exercising regularly can also help.
 This means exercising for at least 30 minutes a day, 5 days a week.
 This may include things like walking, going to the gym, cycling or swimming.
 Anything that makes you sweat and breathe quickly.

 Your nephrologist in Gurgaon may also recommend some medication if changes in diet and exercise are not enough to lower your blood pressure.
 Your doctor will help you determine which pressure medication is right for you.

 Although not everyone knows the close relationship between high blood pressure (hypertension) and the kidneys, it is necessary to remember that hypertension is the second cause of kidney failure.
 To do this, Dr. Vinant Bhargava, from the Nephrology and Hemodialysis Service of Sir Ganga Ram Hospital, Delhi, has revealed the relationship between blood pressure and kidneys, explaining how hypertension can cause chronic kidney disease.

 In the kidney, the arteries that irrigate it deteriorate, generating ischemia of its functional units (nephrons) which, together with hypertension transmitted to these units, generates progressive and irreversible destruction.
 This hyper-pressure will favor an increase in the elimination of proteins in the urine, which can be assessed as a marker of renal damage.